 Choice called his Harney biography, “an excellent book, expertly documented, and nicely written.”
 The reviewer for the Journal of American History termed it “a vivid portrayal.”
 The reviewer for the Denver Westerners said it “reads like a novel.”
 And the Army Historical Foundation named it a finalist for its 2001 Distinguished Book Award.

 Adams’s novel South of Little Rock, set in the 1950s South, received the Next Generation Indie Book Award for Regional Fiction, a National Indie Excellence Book Award for Regional Fiction, an Independent Publishers Bronze Medal for Regional Fiction, and a Readers’ Favorite Silver Medal for Social Issues Fiction.

-His latest novel is Found in Pieces.
-It has received the National Indie Excellence Award for Historical Fiction, the National Indie Excellence Award for Regional Fiction, the Independent Press Award for Race Relations, the Global Book Award for Modern Historical Fiction, the Independent Publishers Silver Medal for Regional Fiction, and the Readers’ Favorite Silver Medal for Social Issues Fiction.
+His novel Found in Pieces, also set in the 1950s South, received the National Indie Excellence Award for Historical Fiction, the National Indie Excellence Award for Regional Fiction, the Independent Press Award for Race Relations, the Global Book Award for Modern Historical Fiction, the Independent Publishers Silver Medal for Regional Fiction, and the Readers’ Favorite Silver Medal for Social Issues Fiction.

 Adams continues to live in New York’s beautiful Finger Lakes Region and write fiction.
 Because he comes from a family of quilters, quilting figures prominently in his work.
 He and his wife have three adopted children, each from a different part of the world.